-The DSL is the Deputy Head Pastoral, Kate Hudson.
-The Deputy DSLs are the Head of Pre-Prep Jenifer Hillman, the Head of Household Rachel Penberthy and the Director of Teaching and Learning Hugo Fildes.
+The DSL is Rachel Penberthy.
+The Deputy DSLs are the Head of Pre-Prep Jenifer Hillman, Helen Mason, Matthew Knowles, Abbie Riggs and the Head of Early Years Amelia Sennett.
 They have the status and authority to take the responsibility for child protection matters and will not delegate the ultimate responsibility for safeguarding and child protection.
 The DSL also has responsibility for online safety and understanding the filtering and monitoring systems and processes in place.
 They have all undergone training in child protection, from an external welfare agency that is acceptable to the LSCP.
 This training (and inter-agency training) will be updated every two years.
 In any case of alleged abuse they have the responsibility to liaise with three safeguarding partners & local services (the Local Authority, the Clinical Commission group within the Local Authority and the chief officer of the local police) and work with other agencies in line with WT.
 If after a referral to the Local Authority Designated Officer ("LADO") the DSL feels that the child's situation has not improved they must press for reconsideration to ensure the child's situation does improve.
 The initial contact with the LADO will be completed by the Headmaster and DSL together.
 The DSL has a job description that is in accordance with KCSIE 2024.